Fall is a season that’s full of so much vibrance and color, which is why I love these fall cocktails!

 The combination of smooth bourbon and warm ginger is just spot on.

-There’s a bit of lemon juice in there, too, which contrasts the sweetness of the pears and honey so well.
+There’s notes of tart citrus from the lemon juice, too, which contrasts the sweetness of the pears and honey well.

-Take out those flutes, we’re about to have a fancy feast!
+Take out those flutes, we’re about to have a fancy brunch with friends!
 This bubbly mimosa is as elegant as it is delicious.

-The sweet apple cider tastes really well with the crisp and nuanced flavor of champagne.
+The sweet, fruity notes from the apple cider taste well with the crispness of the champagne.

-The cinnamon-sugar rim adds a sweet-n-spicy flavor and a nice, festive touch.
+My favorite part is the cinnamon-sugar rim.
+It adds a sweet-n-spicy flavor and a nice, festive touch.

-Turkey may be the star of Thanksgiving, but this pumpkin pie martini might just take the spotlight.
+Turkey may be the star of Thanksgiving, but this pumpkin pie martini will steal the show.

-Sure, you can’t go wrong with beer and champagne, but this martini definitely adds another level of festiveness to your party.
+Sure, you can’t go wrong with beer, lager, and champagne, but this martini adds another level of festiveness to your party.

 Look how bright and vibrant this cocktail is!
 It’ll definitely give your holidays extra cheer.